rog555/abnosql/README.md

 ## Azure Cosmos NoSQL

-Set the following environment variables
+Set the following environment variables:

 - `ABNOSQL_DB` = "cosmos"
 - `ABNOSQL_COSMOS_ACCOUNT` = your database account
 - `ABNOSQL_COSMOS_ENDPOINT` = drived from `ABNOSQL_COSMOS_ACCOUNT` if not set
-- `ABNOSQL_COSMOS_CREDENTIAL` = your cosmos credential
+- `ABNOSQL_COSMOS_CREDENTIAL` = your cosmos credential, use [Azure Key Vault References](https://learn.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?tabs=azure-cli) if using Azure Functions
 - `ABNOSQL_COSMOS_DATABASE` = cosmos database

+**OR** - use the connection string format:

+- `ABNOSQL_DB` = "cosmos://account@credential:database"

-Or define in config
+Or define in config (though ideally you want to use env vars to avoid application specific code).

 ```
 from abnosq import table